OSINT-TECHNOLOGIES/dpulse/README.md

    - CPEs, used web-technologies and so on
    - It also can download sitemap.xml and robots.txt files from a domain

-2. ***PageSearch standard scan:*** extended subdomains deep search function, which starts in addition to basic scan and which can find:
+2. ***PageSearch scan:*** extended subdomains deep search function, which starts in addition to basic scan and which can find:
    - more e-mail addresses
    - API keys
    - exposed passwords